 Contribution to the travel and installation costs

-The contribution to the travel costs takes into account the residence of the scholarship holder.
+The contribution to the travel and installation costs takes into account the residence of the scholarship holder.

 The amounts of travel and installation costs indicated in the scholarship application form reflect the maximum amount the Agency could grant to scholarship holders residents in a Partner Country or in a Programme country.
 The final maximum grant the Agency will pay for these costs will depend on the residence of selected scholarship holders who will finally follow the programme.

-A contribution to installation costs is offered only to students residents of a Partner Country (1000 EUR for the entire course).
-It is an incentive to help covering the additional costs related to the issuing of visas, residence permits, etc. as well as the temporary accommodation needs upon arrivel in the first Programme Country hosting HEI.
+For partner students, the contribution is an incentive to help covering the additional costs related to the issuing of visas, residence permits, etc. as well as the temporary accommodation needs upon arrivel in the first Programme Country hosting HEI.

 Contribution to subsistence costs